Fear of Deformity – Dysmorphophobia

 Free Initial Consultations for the Fear of Deformity

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Deformity prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Dysmorphophobia problems prior to commencing any psychotherapy programmes.